Biography

 Early adulthood & university

 When I entered university, I initially wanted to become a psychologist.
 Then a surgeon.
 Then a world-famous neuroscientist.
-These were certainly ambitious goals, but most of them were idle fancy—I had little clue how hospitals or laboratories really worked, and in hindsight, my desires were more reflections of the protagonists I had read as a child than realistic aims.
+These were certainly ambitious goals, but most of them were idle fancy—I had little clue how hospitals or laboratories really worked, and in hindsight, my desires were more reflections of the protagonists I had read as a child than they were realistic aims.

 I discussed my dreams with several advisors, and they recommended I work in a lab (and later volunteer at a hospital).
 So in my third year I applied to a handful of grants, and was lucky enough to win a little under $5,000 for peripheral nervous system research.
 This was the beginning of my disillusionment with academia.